Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 for slices), whereas this array has elements completely shuffled from `a`, and some are even repeated.

-However, we could "cheat" a bit here, and do something like
+However, we could "cheat" a bit here and do something like

 ```py
 >>> new_array = np.array([[a[0], a[2], a[0]],